yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     }
     ```

-1. Next, verify the restoration is in `RESTORED` state (you'll see more snapshots in the list, as well).
+1. Verify the restoration is in `RESTORED` state (you'll see more snapshots in the list, as well):

     ```sh
     $ bin/yb-admin list_snapshots